Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: That’s true.
 I’d like to know more about your product before making any decision though.

-You: Sure, can I book an appointment with you for tomorrow at 4:00 PM?
+You: Of course!
+Can I book an appointment with you for tomorrow at 4:00 PM?

 You: Awesome!
-I’ll add you to my schedule.
-Talk to you then!
-Bye, Take care.
+I’ll add that to my schedule.
+Talk to you then — take care!

 When you’re selling to your prospect, try to personalize the offer as much as possible.
-Personalization can be something as minor as speaking in their mother tongue.
-If possible, use a CRM or tool that helps distribute leads to your reps according to your chosen criteria.
+Personalization can be something as minor as speaking in their native language.
+If possible, use a CRM that helps distribute leads to your reps according to your chosen criteria.
 Be it language, region, institution, or workplace, try to match at least some of their attributes.

-A simple analogy to explain why this works is friendship.
-Most of us bond over similarities and feel connected to friends who share the same likes and beliefs.
+A simple analogy to explain why this works is friendship and finding things in common.
+Most of us bond over similarities and feel connected to people who share the same likes and beliefs.
 We recommend shows and receive recommendations that we watch and have conversations about.
-Follow this script when you’re cold calling people you share similarities with.
+Follow this script when you’re cold calling people you share similarities with:

 Script 6:

 You: Hey Mary!
+I am K calling from ABC.
 How are you?
 I realized that we’re both from Mizoram.
 Would you prefer if I speak in Mizo or English?

 Mary: Oh, Mizo would be okay.

-You: Great!
-I was wondering if your company used ABC products?
+You: Great! [speaking in Mizo] I was wondering if your company used ABC products?
 I thought you’d benefit from the ABC product because your company sells XYZ products.
 ABC can help increase the efficiency of XYZ when you use it online.

 Mary: Oh, okay, I’d like to know more about ABC’s features.